Can You Sue A Company That Has Ceased Trading?

 Why Choose To Claim Compensation Through Our Team?

-Making a personal injury claim against a dissolved company, or a company that has been liquidated is more complex than making a claim against a company that is still trading.
+Making a personal injury claim against a business that no longer exists is more complex than if you take legal action against a company that is still trading.
 You will need a knowledgeable and experienced solicitor to advise you on how to make a successful claim and to navigate the legal complexities.
 Fortunately, Legal Helpline can provide you with just that.
 Our service includes:

 • A one-to-one consultation with a claims advisor, who can help you take the right course of action.